TYPO3GmbH/site-intercept/README.md

 ## Git branches

 Changes to intercept should go to the develop branch.
-This branch is deployed to life https://intercept.typo3.com/ immediately by bamboo deployment if the test build goes green.
-The master branch is currently not maintained.

-Test coverage can be found (for TYPO3 GmbH members) at https://bamboo.typo3.com/browse/T3G-IN -> a single run -> the test job -> tab 'Artifacts' for the raw html output by phpunit and tab 'Clover' for a summary graph.
+This branch is deployed to stage https://stage.intercept.typo3.com/ - the master branch is updated by creating a new release via gitflow workflow and is deployed to live by github actionts.

 ## Installation & upgrading